The effects of the lockdown on traffic in Glasgow

 Due to the technical issues, we were unable to use the dataset covering the whole city, although we are working with Glasgow City Council to access more data.
 Comprehensive and daily updated data covering more intersections would allow us to monitor changes in mobility across different areas in detail.
 This is important both to assess compliance with current restrictions but also to understand what is happening when restrictions eventually begin to be lifted.

-Dr Jinhyun Hong leads UBDC's Transport and Infrastructure research and is a Senior Lecturer in Transportation Planning at the University of Glasgow.
+Dr Jinhyun Hong leads UBDC's Transport and Mobility research and is a Senior Lecturer in Transportation Planning at the University of Glasgow.